cerner/terra-ui/client/app/bundles/App/GettingStarted/Theming.md

 ...

-// In your webpack config
+// In your webpack config, include the following in the module object.
 {
   loader: 'postcss-loader',
   options: {